mitre/redhat-enterprise-linux-9-stig-baseline/README.md

 #### **_Do not change the inputs in the `inspec.yml` file_**

 The `inputs` configured in the `inspec.yml` file are **profile definition and defaults for the profile** and not for the user.
 InSpec provides two ways to adjust the profiles inputs at run-time that do not require modifiying `inspec.yml` itself.
-This is because automated profiles like this one are frequently run from a script, inside a pipeline or some   nd of task scheduler.
+This is because automated profiles like this one are frequently run from a script, inside a pipeline or some kind of task scheduler.
 Such automation usually works by running the profile directly from its source (i.e. this repository), which means the runner will not have access to the `inspec.yml`.

 To tailor the tested values for your deployment or organizationally defined values, **_you may update the inputs_**.